 Why Consumer Staples Remain Resilient

-The sector’s strength during economic downturns stems from:
+The sector’s strength in tough times comes from:

 Leading Consumer Staples Companies

-- Procter & Gamble (PG): With iconic brands like Tide, Pampers, and Crest, P&G has increased its dividend for 69 consecutive years, demonstrating remarkable stability.
+- Procter & Gamble (PG): With famous brands like Tide, Pampers, and Crest, P&G has raised its dividend for 69 years, showing great stability.

-- Kroger (KR): As consumers cook more at home during recessions, grocery chains like Kroger often see increased sales volume.
+- Kroger (KR): As people cook more at home, grocery stores like Kroger often see more sales.

 Utilities: Steady Services Through Economic Cycles